aisari/AutofocusSAR/Dataset/Readme.md

 # Citation

-If you find the dataset is useful, please kindly cite our paper:
+If you find the dataset is useful, please kindly cite our paper and star our package:

 ```bib
 @article{Liu2021Fast,